Leenmel9000/Leenmel9000/README.md

  💬 Ask me about **anything**

  ⚡ Fun fact: **A "hemiola" is a musical pattern in which two bars in triple time (like 3/4) are articulated as if they were three bars in duple time (like 6/8).
-It’s a rhythmic device used to create a feeling of syncopation and surprise**
+It’s a rhythmic device used to create a feeling of syncopation and surprise.**

  </div>